danielmorgan/curse-of-strahd-notes/README.md

 * Disciples of Roxanna AKA Martikov
 * Ladies Three - three ladies of nature of the land
     * Eye of the Seeker
-    * Tree of the Weaver
+    * Tree of the Weaver - elevated above the others
     * Wolf of the Hunter
 * Kerunos, old name of Barovia
 * Forest People split into two groups